Isla Vista attacks: Controversy over publication of Rodger's videos and manifesto

 Several news networks limited the use of Rodger's "Retribution" video for fear of triggering copycat crimes.
-(Note: Attributed to multiple references:) On May 24, 2014, YouTube took down Rodger's "Retribution" video, stating it broke the platform's rules by showing a threat of violence.
+On May 24, 2014, YouTube took down Rodger's "Retribution" video, stating it broke the platform's rules by showing a threat of violence.
 Experts noted taking down the video would cause it to be increasingly shared across the internet.
 Genius co-founder Mahbod Moghadam resigned after receiving negative media attention by adding annotations on the website to Rodger's manifesto, calling Rodger's sister "smokin hot", and describing the document as "beautifully written".
 Genius CEO Tom Lehman said in a statement Moghadam's comments "went beyond that into gleeful insensitivity and misogyny".

 Misogyny

 The attacks sparked discussion of broader issues of violence against women and misogyny.
 According to the International Centre for Counter-Terrorism at the Hague, Rodger's attacks were an act of misogynist terrorism.
 The US Secret Service described it as "misogynistic extremism".
 Writer M.E.
 Williams objected to Rodger being labeled the "virgin killer", saying that implies "one possible cause of male aggression is a lack of female sexual acquiescence".
 Amanda Hess, writing for Slate, said although Rodger killed more men than women, his motivations were misogynistic because his reason for hating the men he attacked was that he thought they stole the women he felt entitled to.
 Writing for Reason, Cathy Young wrote that it seemed like a "good example of stretching the concept into meaninglessness – or turning it into unfalsifiable quasi-religious dogma", and that Rodger also wrote hateful messages about other men.

 Film critic Ann Hornaday of The Washington Post attributed the attacks to Hollywood's "sexist movie monoculture", which she said is largely produced by white men.
-Hornaday criticized the Canadian actor Seth Rogen and the American director Judd Apatow, stating Rogen's role in the 2014 film Neighbors and Apatow's directing encourage "outsized frat-boy fantasies", making people like Rodger feel "unjustly shut out of college life that should be full of 'sex and fun and pleasure'."
-On Twitter, Rogen called her criticisms "horribly insulting and misinformed."
+Hornaday criticized the Canadian actor Seth Rogen and the American director Judd Apatow, stating Rogen's role in the 2014 film Neighbors and Apatow's directing encourage "outsized frat-boy fantasies", making people like Rodger feel "unjustly shut out of college life that should be full of 'sex and fun and pleasure'".
+On Twitter, Rogen called her criticisms "horribly insulting and misinformed".